HarHarLinks/wireguard-rofi-waybar/README.md

 # Usage

 When you're connected to wireguard using NetworkManager, a segment showing the VPN's name and your IP will appear in your Waybar.
 You can click this segment to open a rofi menu that allows you to connect or disconnect to and from any WireGuard connection available through NetworkManager.
 The rofi menu is color coded by connection status (dis/connected).
+When toggling an action, a notification is sent to your notification daemon by `notify-send`, if you have it installed.
 You can also bind a hotkey to call the rofi menu without using the mouse.

 Follow the [installation guide](#Installation) to set this up.